osawa-naotaka/hanabijs/site/contents/posts/02-of-course-i-want-to-search-in-english-too.md

 title: Of Course I Want to Search in English Too!
 author: producer
 date: 2025-03-02T00:00:00+09:00
-principalTag:
+tag:
     - techarticle
-associatedTags:
     - staticseek
 ---
-## Are character 2-grams ineffective in English?
+### Are character 2-grams ineffective in English?

 I previously evaluated the character n-gram inverted index using a Japanese dataset.
 Since the library I'm developing aims to be language-independent, I decided to evaluate it with an English dataset as well.